01 of 05

-Malaga has Spain's third largest airport and so is a common choice for visitors to Andalusia and the rest of southern Spain.
-From Malaga, most visitor's preferred destination is Seville, home of flamenco, bullfighting and some of the best tapas in Spain.
+Malaga has Spain's third largest airport, and it's a common gateway for visitors to Andalusia and the rest of southern Spain.
+From Malaga, most visitors' preferred destination is Seville, home of flamenco, bullfighting, and some of the best tapas in Spain.

-The train from Seville to Malaga takes between two and three hours and costs about 20 euros.
-This is the usually the quickest and most convenient way to get from Malaga to Seville.
+The train from Seville to Malaga takes between two and three hours and is affordable.
+This is the quickest and easiest way to get from Malaga to Seville.

 There are regular buses throughout the day between Malaga and Seville.
-The journey takes two-and-a-half to four hours and costs under 20 euros.
+The journey takes 2.5 to four hours and costs a bit less than the train.

 Malaga's bus and train stations are side by side, so their location won't affect which form of transport you take.
 However, Seville's bus and train stations are all over the city, so check where your hotel is before you book.